 Lots of fun for the littles

 Hersheypark is not just for thrill seekers—kiddie rides are sprinkled throughout the park, offering kids new to amusement parks (or those who prefer smaller rides) plenty of options.
 Try the Carousel, the Convoy trucks, and the Mini Scrambler ride.
 Family favorites include the Dry Gulch Railroad, the Monorail, and the Kissing Tower, which gives 360-degree views of the entire park.
 And kids can hang with their favorite chocolates come to life, like a Hershey Bar and Reese’s Peanut Butter Cup, who will pose for selfies and have an impromptu dance party in between the rides.
 Need a break?
 Take a walk over to the ZooAmerica North American Wildlife Park, located right in the heart of the park.
-This 11-acre Zoo features animals from all five regions in North America, and admission is included with each ticket to Hersheypark.
+This 11-acre Zoo features animals from all five regions of North America, and admission is included with each Hersheypark ticket.
 See if you can spot the Ocelot in the Great Southwest area, the Gray Wolf from the Northlands, or the rare Gila Monster from the Southwest.
 There are also a bunch of educational opportunities at the Zoo, including a behind-the-scenes tour to meet the animals before the park opens.

 Slip and slide in the waterpark